 Non shedding dog breeds, or more accurately, low shedding dogs are perfect people that have better things to do with their time than vacuum pet hairs off carpet and upholstery.
 This page is about smaller breeds.
 If you are interested in bigger dogs, have a look at Large non-shedding Dogs here.

 Need I mention dog hair on your best outfit?
 It always shows up!

-They can be good for those with allergies.
+These breeds can also be good for those of you with allergies.

-However, most dog allergies are caused by the dander and not hair.
+However, most dog allergies are caused by the dander and not the shed hair.